 Human Research Ethics

 The dominant ethics framework governing scientific research involving humans in Canada is the Tri-Council Policy Statement, currently in its second edition (TCPS 2).
 Eligibility for tri-council agency funding (NSERC, SSHRC, or CIHR) is contingent on compliance with this policy (and other tri-council policies pertaining to other kinds of research), and institutions involved in research in Canada have their own research ethics committees responsible for ensuring all research conducted under their jurisdiction complies with these guidelines (and relevant laws).
+Prior to conducting any data collection in the lab, lab members must complete the TCPS 2: CORE certification course.
 At UVic the relevant committee, from whom approval must be obtained prior to initiating any data collection (aside from informal pilot testing with friends, other lab members, etc.), is the Human Research Ethics Board (HREB).

 Although seeking HREB approval will not likely be one of the first chronological steps in your research planning process, the decisions discussed in later sections of this manual must of course be made with ethical principles in mind, so I have opted to start that discussion here.
 The vast majority of research conducted in this lab is in the form of experiments or surveys administered on campus or online, all of which unambiguously require formal HREB approval.
 The only possible exceptions are: